MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 Azure Video Indexer offers a set of AIs optimized for video and audio content that can be applied to many content types.
 You can combine more insights from Microsoft sources, custom sources, or third party sources with the built-in Azure Video Indexer insights all in a seamless experience.

 This capability is flexible enough to accommodate all forms and types of insights, including detection-oriented and classification-oriented AIs.
-You have the freedom to select the data that your external model operates upon, such as the video's key frames, the entire video, or just the audio track.
+You have the freedom to select the data that your external model operates upon, such as the video's frames, the entire video, or just the audio track.
 You can also use other insights already produced for the video, such as detected objects, faces, and labels.
 This allows you to run the external analysis on only the related section of the video, improving performance and reducing costs.

 The feature is available for both the cloud and edge use cases.